 Best Type of Attic Insulation

 Experienced contractors have researched different types of attic insulation and know that blown-in products are the best choice to effectively insulate low areas like the eaves and around obstructions.
-Pros also know that cellulose insulation provides an R-value of 3.2—3.8 per inch, which is higher than that of wool or fiberglass and makes it the most cost-effective option.
+Pros also know that fiberglass insulation doesn’t settle which preserves thermal performance over time.

 Insulating Best Practices